disqus/disqus-install-examples/wix/README.md

 # Wix installation instructions

+**Note: Disqus is not yet supported on the new Wix blog, and can only be installed on the old blog.
+Visit Wix Support for more information**

 1. Click **My Blog** icon ("B") in the left sidebar of the Editor.
 2. Click **Blog Pages**.
 3. Click **Single Post**.